kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 ##### critests

-- For Alpha, the feature is tested for containerd and CRI-O in cri-tools repo using critest to make sure the specified user namespace configuration is honored.
+- For Beta, the feature is tested for containerd and CRI-O in cri-tools repo using critest to make sure the specified user namespace configuration is honored.

 - <test>: <link to test coverage>